Orlando-pt/aoc/2022/README.md

-# Advent of Code Java Starter project
+# Advent of Code 2022 in Java

-A project to get you started solving [Advent of Code](https://adventofcode.com/) challenge in Java.
+Year 2022 is the year to consolidate Java knowledge.
+The following content is from the original repository that is used as a template for this year's journey.

+I created a custom [Makefile](./Makefile) to simplify the build and run process.
+Feel free to use it or adapt it to your needs.

 ## Architecture